Kansas State Wildcats: Football

 Kansas State's football team officially began play in 1896 with a 14–0 loss to Fort Riley on November 28, 1896.
 The program had some shining moments in the 1920s and 1930s, but by 1989 the school was statistically the worst program in NCAA Division I with a record of 299–509–41.

 Fortunes changed when Bill Snyder was hired as head coach in 1989.
 Success and high rankings followed, highlighted by a #1 national ranking during the 1998 season, a #1 BCS ranking in the 2012 season, and Big 12 Conference championships in 2003 and 2012.
 Between the years of 1993 and 2003, Snyder's teams went 109–29–1 and attended eleven straight bowl games.
 Additionally, from 1995 to 2001 the school appeared in the AP Poll for 108 consecutive weeks—the 15th-longest streak in college football history.

 The team plays its home games at Bill Snyder Family Stadium, and the KSU Marching Band (also known as the Pride of Wildcat Land) performs at all home games, selected away games and all bowl games.

 The current coach is Chris Klieman, who succeeded Snyder upon his second retirement at the conclusion of the 2018 season.
-Through four seasons, Klieman has a record of 30-20.
+Through five seasons, Klieman has a record of 48-28.

 Track and field

 Kansas State began competing in track and field in 1904.
 The team has won 23 major conference championships.
 Its athletes have also achieved considerable national success.

 Through the end of the 2015–2016 season, K-State athletes have won individual NCAA national championships 37 times.
 Twenty-four Kansas State athletes have attended 15 Olympic Games, most recently at the 2016 Summer Olympics, and have won eight medals.

-The head coach of the program since 1992 is Cliff Rovelto.
+The head coach of the program from 1992 until the summer of 2024 was Cliff Rovelto.
 Rovelto has won a number of coach of the year awards during his tenure at Kansas State, including 2015 Big 12 Coach of the Year for women's indoor track and field.
 He also served as head coach for the U.S. Track & Field team at the 2011 Pan American Games, and as an assistant coach for the U.S. team at a number of other competitions including the 2016 Summer Olympics and the 2005 World Championships in Athletics in Helsinki.

+On August 2, 2024, Kansas State athletics announced that Travis Geopfert, who had a long tenure at the Arkansas Razorbacks, is the new KSU track and field/cross country director.
+Immediately, Geopfert hired several assistant coaches including Tara Davis-Woodhall who won the gold medal in the women's long jump at the 2024 Paris Olympics with a leap of 7.10 metres (23-3.50).
+Geopfert was her coach at the Olympics in Paris as well as seven other Olympians.

 Former coach Ward Haylett, who is enshrined in the National Track & Field Hall of Fame, left a strong imprint on the Kansas State program.
 Haylett was head coach at the school from 1928 to 1963.